-Hurricane Harvey: The hidden health dangers of floods
+The hidden health dangers of flooding

 Story highlights

-- Contaminated flood water and sheltering with large groups can spread stomach viruses, skin rashes, and respiratory disease
+- Contaminated water, sheltering with groups can spread stomach viruses, skin rashes, respiratory disease

-- The biggest health challenge from flooding may be mental with at least a temporary increase in stress, anxiety, and depression
+- Biggest health challenge from flooding may be mental, with increases in stress, anxiety and depression

-(CNN)Even after Hurricane Harvey's immediate flooding threat goes away, Texas residents will still face a host of potential health problems from the water -- and from what the water leaves behind.
+(CNN)Even after Hurricane Harvey's immediate flooding threat goes away, Texas residents will face a host of potential health problems from the water -- and from what the water leaves behind.

 Health and Human Services Secretary Dr. Tom Price declared a public health emergency in Texas on Sunday.
-That means the department has put additional medical personnel from around the country on alert, ready to provide help when they are needed.
+That means the department has put additional medical personnel from across the country on alert, ready to provide help when they are needed.

 The health concerns that floodwater can bring include physical and mental challenges.